luisvinicius167/mockstate/README.md

 Add an Store:
  * ```riotux.addStore(storeName, Store)```

-Store to Store methods: The method will applied for the Store that you pass in the event.
+Apply to Store: The method will applied for the Store that you pass in the event.
 If you have two methods with the same name, the method that will be call is the method to the store that you pass.

  * Like riot on: ```riotux.on(storeName, event, callback)```